Ladda Land: Plot

-Thee and Parn also eventually succumb to the discord, Thee because of his discovery that his company is a fraud and his boss is taking away all of his money, forcing him to work in odd jobs such as being a shop clerk, and Parn because of the stress of Nan's absence and her own supernatural experiences.
-Nat is the only one who remains uncorrupted from the violence and is happy to live there, but his friendship with an imaginary friend that turns out to be Somkiat's deceased son only worries Parn even further.
+Thee and Parn eventually succumb to the discord.
+Thee discovers that his boss is committing fraud and forcing him to work in odd jobs.
+Parn also faces the stress of Nan's absence and her own supernatural encounters.
+Nat is the only one who remains unaffected by the environment and seems happy to live in Laddaland.
+However, Parn feels worried when she learns that Nat has started an imaginary friendship with Somkiat's deceased son.

 The dysfunction reaches its nadir when Nan, on the day of her return from boarding school, is haunted by the spirit of Somkiat's wife and mother next door and has to stay at a mental hospital so she can be calmed down.
-Parn lashes out at Thee and says that she and the children will move back to her mother.
-Thee discovers Nat missing that night and searches Somkiat's house, where he is haunted by the spirit of Somkiat's son.
-He is followed by Parn, who finds Thee shooting at a wardrobe where Nat is hiding in his hide-and-seek game with Somkiat's son.
-Nat survives the shot, but Thee, thinking that he had killed his son, commits suicide.
+Parn lashes out at Thee and says that she and the children will move back to Bangkok to join her mother.
+Thee discovers that Nat is missing that night and searches Somkiat's house, where he is haunted by the spirit of Somkiat's son.
+He is followed by Parn, who finds him shooting at a wardrobe, where Nat is hiding while playing hide-and-seek with the ghost of Somkiat's son.
+Nat survives the shot, but Thee, thinking that he has killed his son, commits suicide.

-Parn drives her children back to her mother in Bangkok after the tragedy.
-She recounts to Nan of how she became accustomed to Thee, how she lost her dreams when she discovered her pregnancy, and how in spite of everything, Thee always tries to do his best and love his family.
+Parn drives her children back to Bangkok after the tragedy.
+She recounts to Nan how she became accustomed to Thee, how she lost her dreams when she discovered her pregnancy, and how in spite of everything, Thee always tries to do his best and love his family.
 The film ends with flashbacks showing Thee and his family in happier times.